awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 ## Getting Credentials<a name="client-credentials"></a>

-Using the `snowballEdge list-access-keys` and `snowballEdge get-secret-access-key` commands, you can get your local credentials\.
-You use these to authenticate your requests when using the AWS CLI or with an AWS SDK\.
+Using the `snowballEdge list-access-keys` and `snowballEdge get-secret-access-key` commands, you can get the credentials of the Admin user of your AWS account on Snowball Edge\.
+You can use these credentials to create IAM users and roles, and to authenticate your requests when using the AWS CLI or with an AWS SDK\.
 These credentials are only associated with an individual job for Snowball Edge, and you can use them only on the device or cluster of devices\.
 The device or devices don't have any AWS Identity and Access Management \(IAM\) permissions in the AWS Cloud\.

 **Note**
 If you're using the AWS CLI with the Snowball Edge, you must use these credentials when you configure the CLI\.
 For information on configuring credentials for the CLI, see [Quick Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) in the *AWS Command Line Interface User Guide\. *